SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/parameter_description.rst

 been activated, the previous set of restart files will be named ``basename_000000.rst.prev``.

+On Lustre filesystems [#f4]_ it is important to properly stripe files to achieve a good writing and reading speed.
+If the parameter ``lustre_OST_count`` is set to the number of OSTs present on the system, then SWIFT will set the `stripe count` of each restart file to `1` and set each file's `stripe index` to the MPI rank generating it modulo the OST count.
+If the parameter is not set then the files will be created with the default system policy (or whatever was set for the directory where the files are written).
+This parameter has no effect on non-Lustre file systems.

+* The number of Lustre OSTs to distribute the single-striped restart files over:
+  ``lustre_OST_count`` (default: ``0``)

 SWIFT can also be stopped by creating an empty file called ``stop`` in the directory where the restart files are written (i.e. the directory speicified by the parameter ``subdir``).
 This will make SWIFT dump a fresh set of restart file